-Not only is butternut squash great for babies first puree, it makes a crave worthy dinner for the entire family!
-You'll love this Vegan + Dairy Free Butternut Squash Mac and Cheese for toddlers and kids!
+Not only is butternut squash great for babies first puree, it makes a crave-worthy dinner for the entire family!
+You’ll love this vegan Butternut Squash Mac and Cheese for toddlers and kids!

 First of all, where was this dish when I was eating mac and cheese from a box (gasp) almost everyday during my pregnancy?
 This dish could have saved me from gaining an additional 20 pounds that I am now just toying with the idea of actually losing sometime in the near future.
 Near future = sometime in the next 6 months.
 We all know that trying to lose weight in December is just not a good idea.
 The temptation for cookies, peppermint mochas and fancy cocktails is just way too great and if deprived you will most likely end up crying by yourself as you sing christmas corals between sobs of tears and snot.
 It happens.
 And it doesn’t look pretty.